Questions To Ask A Tattoo Artist Before Getting Tattooed

 It’s important to note that pain is relative but that it is not necessary to push through a long, painful session without any breaks taken in between.
 Your artist should understand that you are in pain or nervous, and there is no need to be embarrassed.

 You should have the option of asking your artist for a break or a moment to breathe during your appointment.
-Make sure also to notify your artist if you start to feel at all nauseous or dizzy.
+You should also make sure to notify your artist if you start to feel at all nauseous or dizzy.

 How Should I Look After My Tattoo?